UPDATED: 7:45 a.m. ET, May 30, 2022

-With Memorial Day upon us, there may not be any better time to salute the memorials and monuments that were erected across the nation to specifically commemorate the contributions of Black troops that served in the American military.
+As statues commemorating the Confederacy and its racist heroes continue to be razed and removed, there may be no better time than Memorial Day to salute the memorials and monuments erected across the nation to specifically pay tribute to the contributions of Black troops that served in the American military.

-The 54th Massachusetts Volunteer Infantry Regiment — which movie fans may remember was immortalized on the big screen in the Academy Award-nominated film, “Glory,” starring Denzel Washington and Morgan Freeman — can now be appreciated in person with visits to the Boston Common public park in Boston.
+The 54th Massachusetts Volunteer Infantry Regiment — which movie fans may remember was immortalized on the big screen in the Academy Award-nominated film, “Glory,” starring Denzel Washington and Morgan Freeman — can also be appreciated in person with visits to the Boston Common public park in Boston.
+It was restored last year.

 The monument serves as a memorial to the nation’s first Black military unit to fight in the Civil War as well as their leader, Col. Robert Gould Shaw.
 The 54th was praised for a doomed charge in South Carolina in 1863.
 Sergeant William Harvey Carney of the 54th was awarded the Medal of Honor for his actions at the Battle of Fort Wagner.